fix buffalo today

 The Willert/AD Price Courts were placed on the local radar a year ago via a series of Buffalo Rising posts - here and here - about the threatened sculptural elements at the Courts.
 These sculptures adorn a uniquely Modernist complex that is home to the first housing project in New York State designed exclusively for African American families.

-Buffalo News reporter Mark Sommer wrote the following article about yesterday's announcement by the Preservation League.
+Buffalo News reporter Mark Sommer wrote this article about yesterday's announcement by the Preservation League.

 __________________________________________________________________________